Last updated: 11 September 2020

 You receive a disability or pensioner premium

 Do you receive income-related Employment and Support Allowance?
-You’ll most likely be eligible for Cold Weather Payments if you are also in a work-related support or activity group.
-Otherwise, you will probably receive them if you also have any of the same circumstances outlined above for Income Support and Jobseeker’s Allowance.
+You’re most likely to qualify for Cold Weather Payments if you are also in a work-related support or activity group, but if not, you might also be eligible if you share any of the above circumstances with those on Income Support and Jobseeker’s Allowance.

-The Universal Credit Cold Weather Payment is available for anyone who receives Universal Credit and isn’t employed or self-employed.
+DWP Cold Weather Payments are available for anyone who receives Universal Credit and isn’t employed or self-employed.
 To qualify, you will also have to meet one of the following conditions:

 You have a health condition or disability with limited capability for work